leggomuhgreggo/expo-datadog-client-example/README.md

 # expo-datadog-client

 > NOTE: FOR DEMONSTRATION PURPOSES ONLY.
+USE HOWEVER YOU'D LIKE

 This is copied from a private monorepo.
 None of the dev / build functionality is hooked up.